kankankankankankan/github-trending/README.md

 ## All language

+* 【2024-10-08】[mendableai / firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
+Scrape, crawl and extract with a single API.
+* 【2024-10-08】[ErikBjare / gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
+* 【2024-10-08】[onejs / one](https://github.com/onejs/one) - ❶ One is a new React framework that makes cross-platform simple.
+Target web and native with just Vite.
 * 【2024-09-29】[meta-llama / llama-stack](https://github.com/meta-llama/llama-stack) - Model components of the Llama Stack APIs
 * 【2024-09-29】[mediar-ai / screenpipe](https://github.com/mediar-ai/screenpipe) - 24/7 local AI screen & mic recording.
 Build AI apps that have the full context.
 Works with Ollama.
 Alternative to Rewind.ai.
 Open.
 Secure.
 You own your data.
 Rust.
 * 【2024-09-29】[ml-explore / mlx-swift-examples](https://github.com/ml-explore/mlx-swift-examples) - Examples using MLX Swift